Ascarre15/BruteForcer/README.md

 2. Change directory to the file kept (Example - cd C://user/guest/Downloads/BruteForcer )
 3. Type - python BruteForcer.py
 4. Follow the steps as required.

+NOTE - You need python 2 for this code to run, If you have an upgraded version then download python 2 here - https://gpmojo.co/nnTMy62